vmoroz/node/test/embedding/README.md

 - [ ] Runtime destructor to clean up all related resources including the pending tasks.
 - [ ] Exit process only for unhandled main runtime errors.
+- [ ] Have an internal list of all runtimes in the system.
+      It is a list of all secondary runtimes attached to the main runtime.

 ### Event Loop API